stonefl/stonefl.github.io/_posts/2018-02-06-install-anaconda-on-hosted-linux-server.md

   - Press CTRL-C to abort the installation
   - Or specify a different location below
 ```
-You can press ENTER to accept the default location, or specify a different location to modify it.The installation process will start copying files and installing required modules to your specified location.
+You can press ENTER to accept the default location, or specify a different location to modify it.This the tricky part, because you are installing on a server you have to choose a place where you have appropriate permissions and volume capacity.
+The the installation process will start copying files and installing required modules to your specified location.

 Once it’s complete you’ll receive the following output:
 ```